 Useful sources of information for diagnosis of ADHD include: childhood data (report cards, prior evaluations, interviews with parents, student’s recollections, parent and/or teacher ratings or recollections); current functioning (ratings by student and parents); and psychological testing (IQ data, personality testing, and neuropsychological testing, if warranted).
 The report must include information about the tests and methods used to make the diagnosis.
 This information is confidential and will not be released to others without the student’s permission.
 Reports may be shared with Monsour Counseling and Psychological Services, to determine appropriate accommodations as needed.
 Accommodations for ADHD include notetakers, alternative exam formats, including extended time and a private test area, part-time enrollment, and registration asistance.

-Learning disabilities include a group of disorders characterized by difficulties in listening, reading, speaking, writing, reasoning, or mathematical abilities.
-In order for it to be considered a disability, the disorder must meet the definitions provided by applicable law.
-For learning disabilities, the tester providing the assessment must be qualified to do so.
+Learning disabilities/differences are characterized by difficulties in listening, reading, speaking, writing, reasoning, or mathematical abilities and is diagnosed by a professional in the field of educational assessment.
 When choosing a diagnostician, please make sure the assessor has experience in the field of adult learning disabilities.
 Assessment instruments should be valid and reliable for adult students.
 Typically, licensed psychologists or neuropsychologists are involved in the process of assessment.
-The Dean of Students' Office and Monsour can also provide recommendations about professionals in the area who are qualified to conduct such assessments.
+The Dean of Students’ Office and Monsour can also provide recommendations about professionals in the area who are qualified to conduct such assessments.

 Testing must be comprehensive.
 Domains to be addressed must include: